droyad/Fody-Wiki/ModuleWeaver.md

         }
     }

-There are also a number of optional properties that will be populated before 'Execute' is called.
+There are also a number of optional members that can be defined.

 ```